Luling High School

 Luling High School is a public high school located in Luling, Texas (USA).The school was opened up in 1924 and is classified as a 3A school by the UIL.
 It is part of the Luling Independent School District located in the southwest corner of Caldwell County.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a "C" by the Texas Education Agency.

 Athletics

 The Luling High School is classified as a 3A school by UIL.
 The Luling Eagles compete in cross country, volleyball, football, basketball, powerlifting, golf, tennis, track, soccer, softball, and baseball.